KimchiDaily/kimchidaily.github.io/README.md

-# 🍵 Kimchi's Tea Log for Playdate
+# 🍵 KimchiDaily's Tea Log for the Playdate Console 🟨

 A 1-bit tea tasting journal designed for the **Playdate** handheld console.

-This site is a personal collection of tea reviews, rated on a 1-5 leaf scale.
+This site is a personal collection of tea reviews, rated on a 1-5 scale.
 It is built to be viewed exclusively using the **Constellation Browser** by Particle Studios.

 ## 🍃 Features
-* **Tea Reviews:** Detailed logs of different brews (Oolong, Green, Herbal, etc.).
-* **1-5 Leaf Rating:** A custom 1-bit visual rating system.
+* **1-5 Rating:** A simple preference rating from 1-5 using built-in Playdate icons.
-* **Brew Specs:** Tracking temperatures and steeping times.
+* **Tea Notes:** Keywords that describe the tea to me.

 ## 🌐 How to Visit
 To visit this log on your Playdate: